g-sherman/plugin_build_tool/index.md

     $ pb_tool dclean --help
     Usage: pb_tool dclean [OPTIONS]

-      Remove the deployed plugin from the .qgis2/python/plugins directory
+      Remove the deployed plugin from the deployment directory

     Options:
       --config TEXT  Name of the config file to use if other than pb_tool.cfg